rainbowdashlabs/sql-java/docs/en/02/update.md

 We need this now again.

 Let's say we want to take 600 of our currency from lexy, but only if she has at least 600.
 The syntax for this is quite the same then the one earlier.
-We just reference the column value itself
+We just reference the column value itself.

 ```sql
 UPDATE player